Convention Center Sector Committee

 Vice Chair: Responsible for collaborating with IAVM staff to ensure the development of an outstanding conference, with a particular focus on highly valuable education for this sector.
 In the absence of the chair, the vice chair assumes the responsibilities of the chair as well.

-Relative to the sector conference, the chair and vice chair will collaborate with IAVM staff to:
+Relative to the convention center track at VenueConnect, the chair and vice chair will collaborate with IAVM staff to:

-- Collaborate with staff to approve locations for the conference for the following two years, in accordance with specific criteria mutually established by committee leadership and IAVM staff.
+- Collaborate with staff to approve locations for the conference for future years, in accordance with specific criteria mutually established by committee leadership and IAVM staff.

 - Oversee the work of the committee.

 - Recruit and nominate potential local host committee member involvement and participation.